High school athletics play an integral part of a teenager’s high school experience and can affect both their personality and social success.

 Your optometrist can assess the integrity of your child’s visual skills, and determine which skills need strengthening for optimal performance.

-Vision for Ice Hockey »
+Is Binocular Vision Important for Sports? »